resource-watch/slate/source/includes/api/_dashboard.md

-content         | Content of the dashboard, typically encoded as a JSON string                 | any valid text published       | If the dashboard is in a publishable state                                   | boolean photo           | Object containing a set of image urls associated with the dashboard          | object user_id         | Id of the user who created the dashboard.
-This field is automatically set using the id of the user who performed the request. | - private         |                                                                              | boolean production      |                                                                              | boolean preproduction   |                                                                              | boolean
+content         | Content of the dashboard, typically encoded as a JSON string                 | any valid text published       | If the dashboard is in a publishable state                                   | boolean photo           | Object containing a set of image urls associated with the dashboard          | object private         |                                                                              | boolean production      |                                                                              | boolean preproduction   |                                                                              | boolean